Continuation Newton methods with deflation techniques for global optimization problems: Conclusions

 \section{Conclusions}

 2mm

 Based on the deflation technique and the genetic evolution, we give an efficient continuation Newton for solving the global minimum of an unconstrained optimization problem.
-The numerical results show that CNMGE (Algorithm \ref{ALGQGACNM}) performs well to solve the large-scale problems, especially the problems of which are difficult to be solved by the known global optimization methods.
-Therefore, CNMGE can be regarded as an alternative workhorse for the global optimization problems.
+We implement it in the MATLAB2021b environment and denote this solver as CNMGE.
+In order to retain the usability of derivative-free methods and the fast convergence of the gradient-based methods, we use the automatic differentiation technique with the reverse mode to compute the gradient of the objective function and replace the Hessian matrix with its finite difference approximation for CNMGE.
+The numerical results show that CNMGE works well for global optimization problems, especially some large-scale problems of which are difficult to be solved by the known global optimization methods.
+Therefore, CNMGE can be regarded as an alternative workhorse for unconstrained optimization problems.

 2mm